 - Talented, highly skilled people and PhD graduates with expertise in research

-In December 2015, the Irish government published the Innovation 2020 report, an action plan that will see Ireland building on these strengths over the next five years.
+In December 2015, the Irish government published the Innovation 2020 report, an action plan that has seen Ireland build on these strengths over the last few years.
 The aims of this plan include increasing research funding by almost 100% annually, growing the number of research masters.
 While the plan also aims to increase PhD opportunities by 30% and raise the number of researcher vacancies in enterprise by 60%.
 The report also looks at expanding participation in International Research Organisations and further developing the high standard of our current research assets.

 Key Areas of Research and Study